Chixpy/CHXPas/Tests/CTC/Readme.md

 This is the main base program to simulate Processing.
 To use it simply open and `Save Proyect As...` with a new name.
-NOTE: Doing this only updates unit folders in current build mode, then you must copy then to other in project options.
+NOTE: Doing this only updates unit folders in current build mode, then you must copy then to the other in project options.

 This is not the prefered way of using cCHXSDL2Engine, because in Pascal every class is in its own unit usually (unless its a package) instead